MrYsLab/python_banyan/docs/one_gpio_demos.md

 [projects/OneGPIO/launch_scripts_for_windows](https://github.com/MrYsLab/python_banyan/tree/master/projects/OneGPIO/launch_scripts_for_windows)
 directory.

-In those directories, you will find the Banyan Launcher specification files used for each demonstration and for each hardware target.
+You will find the Banyan Launcher specification files used for each demonstration and for each hardware target in those directories.

 The difference between the Windows and non-Windows specifications files is that the command to invoke python is different.
 Windows uses ***python***, while the other platforms use ***python3.***

 The specification files are csv (comma-separated value) files.
-They may need to be modified for your specific environment, and those modifications will be discussed within the discussions for each specific demonstration.
+They may need to be modified for your specific environment.
+Those modifications will be discussed within the discussions for each specific demonstration.

-## Blink Demo
+### Blink Demo

 You can view the source code for the
 [blink demo here.](https://github.com/MrYsLab/python_banyan/blob/master/projects/OneGPIO/shared/blinker.py)

-### Running The Blink Demo On The Arduino
+#### Running The Blink Demo On The Arduino

 To run this demo for the Arduino, you must use Python 3.7 or higher, as mentioned above.